AI agent vs chatbot: difference explained

 | ROI pattern | Cost saver (saves time) | Revenue driver (creates new revenue) |

 Note especially rows four and eight.
-The price range differs by a factor of 5–10x.
-And an AI agent usually creates new revenue (cases that were previously lost), while a chatbot mostly saves time on existing work.
-Those are two completely different investment calculations.
+The year-1 ranges overlap more than you'd think: a simple agent on one process can land lower than a custom-built LLM chatbot, because the implementation work and the number of integrations drive the price more than the label "chatbot" or "agent".
+The real difference is in row eight.
+An AI agent usually creates new revenue (cases that were previously lost), while a chatbot mostly saves time on existing work.
+Those are two different investment calculations.
 When a customer says "we want AI", the first question we always ask is: is it about saving time on cases you're already solving, or capturing cases you're missing today?
 The answer almost always governs the choice between chatbot and agent.

 When does a chatbot suffice, when do you need an AI agent?